ampproject/amphtml/ads/temedya.md

 ## Configuration

 For details on the configuration semantics, please contact the ad network or refer to their documentation.
+You can visit [publishers.vidyome.com](https://publishers.vidyome.com) for ads.

 ### Required parameters